dazuma/toys/toys/docs/guide.md

 Then the option `:whom` is set to the default value `"world"`.

-If the option name is a valid method name, Toys will provide a method that you can use to retrieve the value.
+If the option name is symbol representing a valid method name (that doesn't collide with a method already present), Toys will provide a method that you can use to retrieve the value.
 In the above example, we retrieve the value for the option `:whom` by calling the method `whom`.
 If the option name cannot be made into a method, you can retrieve the value by calling {Toys::Context#get}.

 An argument can also be **required**, which means it must be provided on the command line; otherwise the tool will report a usage error.
 You can declare a